Fresh Peach Pie with Flaky Butter Crust

 If you’re not planning to use firm peaches for more than a couple of days, you can choose to ripen them later without compromising flavor.

-About that Perfect Pie Crust
+Perfect Pie Crust

 This pie crust is the real deal.
 It’s all-butter, wonderfully flaky, and tastes phenomenal.
 No shortening, no trans-fats, no artificial anything.
 Not in the crust nor in the peachy filling.
 Just all-natural goodness.

-P.S.
 This peach pie is unbelievably amazing when warmed up and served à la mode with vanilla ice cream.
 Or freshly whipped cream.
+It’s more than okay to eat peach pie for breakfast.

-Try our Now-Famous Apple Pie, too:
+Try our Famous Apple Pie, too

 Fresh Peach Pie with Flaky Butter Crust